Foods to avoid to lose weight!

 6. Ice Cream

 For some, dessert is their favorite because it allows them to answer their cravings by having a salty, savoy, or crunchy treat.

 Keep in mind, that dessert is important to have in moderation because if consumed in large and frequent quantities it can increase your belly fat or waistline and cause weight gain.

 There can be health benefits to incorporating ice cream in moderation.

-Let me explain, if you tell yourself, you are not allowed to have vanilla ice cream (foods to avoid losing weight), you tend to only think about the vanilla ice cream and you may overeat in other parts of your day because you haven’t satisfied your craving.
+Let me explain, if you tell yourself, that you are not allowed to have vanilla ice cream (foods to avoid losing weight), you tend to only think about the vanilla ice cream and you may overeat in other parts of your day because you haven’t satisfied your craving.

-When you create the allowance, it tends not to be as much of craving and simply a choice to incorporate or not.
+When you create the allowance, it tends not to be as much of a craving and simply a choice to incorporate or not.